-Finance and Accounting will employ various risk management processes and systems to provide assurance that the principles set up in this UK Tax Policy are being met.
+Finance and Accounting has defined and will employ various risk management processes and systems to provide assurance that the principles set up in this UK Tax Policy are being met.

 Danske Commodities claims relevant tax reliefs made available by the UK government, in line with the public policy objectives of such reliefs.
-Danske Commodities applies OECD guidelines and UK legislation on intercompany transactions between Danske Commodities UK entities and other Danske Commodities group entities.
+Danske Commodities applies OECD guidelines and UK legislation on intercompany transactions between Danske Commodities UK entities and other entities of Danske Commodities group.
 Danske Commodities pays tax in the country in which the value arising from our presence is earned.